Do Leaders Really Make a Difference?

 The quality of leadership is the single most important influence on how well the organization functions.

-While I do agree that leadership is the tip of the spear, we must also recognize that if the rod it not sound, the spear will not fly correctly.
-Culture, society, and many other factors must be taken into consideration every single time we evaluate leadership.
-The leadership is key and probably is the most important, but the many other factors are right up there along with it because you can’t have one without the other.
+While I do agree that leadership is the tip of the spear, we must also recognize that if the rod is not sound, the spear will not fly correctly.
+Culture, society, and many other factors must be considered every time we evaluate leadership.
+Leadership is key and probably the most important, but the many other factors are right up there because you can’t have one without the other.

-Let me provide you an abstract and almost security-related example.
+Let me provide you with an abstract and almost security-related example.
 Imagine for a second that an area is hit by economic strife.
-The leader of a company identifies theft as a potential problem so that leader proactively tells their employees that taking from the company is wrong and it shouldn’t be done.
-But for whatever reason, the leader decides to continue with old policies by continuing to place money in places that easily tempt theft by employees.
-During the next several bank drops, the leader begins to notice that funds are missing.
+A company leader identifies theft as a potential problem, so that leader proactively tells their employees that taking from the company is wrong and shouldn’t be done.
+But for whatever reason, the leader decides to continue with old policies by placing money in places that easily tempt employee theft.
+During the next several bank drops, the leader notices that funds are missing.

-What happened here a blended problem.
-Of course, it’s terrible that employees are taking from the company but it’s actually the leader’s fault in many regards.
-While the leader identified the problem and proactively set out to influence the situation, the leader actually planted the seed of theft and also didn’t do anything to barrier the funds that were noticeably vulnerable.
+What happened here is a blended problem.
+Of course, it’s terrible that employees are taking from the company, but it’s actually the leader’s fault in many regards.
+While the leader identified the problem and proactively set out to influence the situation, the leader planted the seed of theft and didn’t do anything to barrier the noticeably vulnerable funds.
 Let’s move on.